 If 5 minutes or more are missing or faulty from 1 minute meter data for a single event, or 2 hours or more are missing or faulty from hourly meter data for a single event, data from that meter may not be used for that event.
 If there is 1 way switch communication, the data for that meter must be reported as the PLC value for every reported interval on the event day.
 If there is 2 way switch communication and a sufficient number of locations in the sample without the missing meter data to meet the minimum sample size, then an estimate for the missing meter data should not be reported for this event.
-If there is 2 way switch communication and an insufficient number of locations in the sample without the missing meter data should not be reported for this event.
-If there is 2 way switch communication and an insufficient number of locations in the sample without the missing meter data to meet the minimum sample size, then an estimate for the missing meter data should not be reported for this event.
 If there is 2 way switch communication and an insufficient number of locations in the sample without the missing meter data to meet the minimum sample size, then the PLC value should be reported for every reported interval for the event day for each location with missing meter data such that there are enough locations to meet the sample requirements unless otherwise approved by PJM.